npfs/npfs.github.io/cca.md

 > If the patient says they don\'t have a flu friend, remind them it can be anyone (family member, friend, neighbour, work colleague, etc)

-For assessments that result in a 'no antiviral' outcome, Agent scripting is as follows:

-"Based on the answers provided, the Patient has not been recommended for an antiviral now.
-Not all assessments will result in the provision of an antiviral.
-In this case, the Patient should follow the clinical advice I am going to read out to you.”

 ## Finding a Collection Point

 ### Collection Point Identification Documentation